A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (1783) Leonhard Euler , Variae observationes circa angulos in progressione geometrica progredientes. \emph{Opuscula Analytica, Vol. I}, Typis Academiae Imperialis Scientiarum, Petropoli [St.~Petersburg], 356--351.
-Enestr\"{o}m number 561.
-For an English translation of the original Latin, see ``Various observations on angles proceeding in geometric progression," translated by Jordan Bell , online at \url{https://arxiv.org/abs/1009.1439}, 8 September 2010. { Cited in \textsc{Rudio 1891} .} Alluding indirectly to his paper from 1744, Euler here uses the identity $\sin s=2\sin\tfrac{s}{2}\cos\tfrac{s}{2}$ to derive the expansion \eqref{E:Eul1744-2} above for the length of an arc on the unit circle (using $s$ rather than $A$ to represent arc length). \textsc{Rudio 1891} will take this expansion as a starting point for developing Vi\`{e}te's formula for $\tfrac{2}{\pi}$ {Vi\`{e}te's formula for $\tfrac{2}{\pi}$} {Vi\`{e}te, Fran\c{c}ois}.
-The Euler Archive , \url{http://eulerarchive.maa.org/}, states that this paper ``was presented to the St. Petersburg Academy on November 15, 1773."
+Alluding indirectly to his paper from 1744, Euler here uses the identity $\sin s=2\sin\tfrac{s}{2}\cos\tfrac{s}{2}$ to derive the expansion \eqref{E:Eul1744-2} above for the length of an arc on the unit circle (using $s$ rather than $A$ to represent arc length). \hyperref[Rud1891]{\textsc{Rudio 1891}} will take this expansion as a starting point for developing Vi\`{e}te's formula for $\tfrac{2}{\pi}$ {Vi\`{e}te's formula for $\tfrac{2}{\pi}$} {Vi\`{e}te, Fran\c{c}ois}.
+A note downloaded from an old (and now defunct) version of the Euler Archive stated that this paper ``was presented to the St. Petersburg Academy on November 15, 1773."